IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

 ![](./images/media/image1.png)

-Your company wants to move these applications to a lightweight WebSphere Liberty server on cloud, but you are not sure how much effort the migration process might take.
-You decide to use the IBM Transformation Advisor to do a quick evaluation of these applications without their source code to identify a good candidate application to move to cloud based on the analysis result.
+Your company wants to move these applications to a lightweight WebSphere Liberty server on a Kbernetes container-based platfrom.
+However, you are not sure how much effort the migration process might take.
+You decide to use the IBM Transformation Advisor to do a quick evaluation of these applications without their source code to identify good candidate application to move to your target OpenShift container-based platform.

 ## 2. Objective